lbochicchio/gviot-documentation/pages/what_why_when/what_is_it.md

   </tr>
   <tr>
     <td>Open API</td>
-    <td>Any operation you can do from the console can be also done via API.<br/><br/>The entire platform follows the "API first approach".<br/><br/>Note: If the console, with its dashboards customizable by users, wouldn't be enough, we at GreenVulcano can rapidly implement vertical solution with a personalized console to operate your own installation of the GV IoT platform.</td>
+    <td>Any operation you can do from the console can be also done via API.<br/><br/>The entire platform follows the "API first approach".<br/><br/>Note: If the console, with its dashboards customizable by users, wouldn't be enough, we at GreenVulcano can rapidly implement vertical solution with a personalized console to operate your own installation of the **GV IoT platform**.</td>
   </tr>
   <tr>
     <td>Security by design</td>